lmammino/loige.co/astro/src/content/posts/2015-02-21_symfony-edit-the-response-globally-using-the-kernel-response-event/index.md

   - php
   - symfony
   - http
+description: The Symfony HttpKernel Component allows interacting with the response generation through events.
+The Kernel Response event permits modifying the response before sending it out.
+Two examples show how to use it to add custom headers and cookies without touching controller logic.
 ---

 One of the things I like most of the Symfony framework is its [Http Kernel component](https://packagist.org/packages/symfony/http-kernel).
 Not only it does offer a very straightforward abstraction to handle requests and responses in an object-oriented way but it also allows you to interact with the whole response generation process through [events](http://symfony.com/doc/current/components/http_kernel/introduction.html#creating-an-event-listener).